Lensed stars in galaxy-galaxy strong lensing -- a JWST prediction for the Cosmic Horseshoe: Conclusion

 \section{Conclusion}

-While lensed star transients have been regularly detected in deep observations of galaxy clusters with many interesting astrophysical applications therein, including but not limited to distinguishing the nature of Dark Matter and probing the stellar initial mass function, there are no detections in galaxy-galaxy strong lensing systems (GGSL) so far.
+While lensed star transients have been regularly detected in deep observations of galaxy clusters with many interesting astrophysical applications therein, including but not limited to distinguishing the nature of dark matter and probing the stellar initial mass function, there are no detections in galaxy-galaxy strong lensing systems (GGSL) so far.
 With one of the clear advantages of GGSL over cluster lensing being that there is less room for uncertainty for the lens model, we predict in this work the transient detection rate in a GGSL system and explore the possible astrophysical applications upon transient detection.

 We made use of archival {\it HST} observation to predict the {\it JWST} transient detection rate in one of the strongest known GGSL systems -- the Cosmic Horseshoe $(z = 2.381)$.
-Given the extremely-high most-recent star formation rate ($\sim 140\,M_{\odot}\textrm{yr}^{-1}$, inferred combining spectral energy distribution and emission line equivalent width) of the Cosmic Horseshoe as inferred in Section~\ref{sec: method}, we predict a transient detection rate of $\sim 60$ per pointing in {\it JWST} F150W at a depth of $\sim29\,m_{AB}$, which is the filter that is most sensitive towards the red supergiants associated with the star formation in the past $\sim 10\,$Myr.
+Given the extremely-high recent star formation rate over the last $\sim 50\,$Myr ($\sim 140\,M_{\odot}\textrm{yr}^{-1}$, inferred combining spectral energy distribution and emission line equivalent width) of the Cosmic Horseshoe as inferred in Section~\ref{sec: method}, we predict a transient detection rate of $\sim 60-80$ per pointing in {\it JWST} F150W at a depth of $\sim29\,m_{AB}$ (depending on the choice of SFH model, and the adopted abundance of stellar microlenses), which is the filter that is most sensitive towards the red supergiants associated with the star formation in the past $\sim 50\,$Myr.
 With this forecast, we highlight two immediate applications:

-\begin{itemize} \item Previous work has demonstrated with cluster observations that the spatial distribution of transients is sensitive towards the underlying assumed substructures owing to different Dark Matter models \citep{Williams_2024, Broadhurst_2025}.
-The high expected transient detection rate of the Cosmic Horseshoe, combined with the fact that there is little room for uncertainty in the position of the critical curve compared with galaxy clusters, makes it a very valuable target to look at the spatial distribution of transients with respect to the critical curve and therefore probe the nature of Dark Matter.
+\begin{itemize} \item Previous work has demonstrated with cluster observations that the spatial distribution of transients is sensitive towards the underlying assumed substructures owing to different dark matter models \citep{Williams_2024, Broadhurst_2025}.
+The high expected transient detection rate of the Cosmic Horseshoe, combined with the fact that there is little room for uncertainty in the position of the critical curve compared with galaxy clusters, makes it a very valuable target to look at the spatial distribution of transients with respect to the critical curve and therefore probe the nature of dark matter.
 We demonstrated via a simple first-order calculation that a couple of observations of the Cosmic Horseshoe would allow one to distinguish between different Axion masses and place constraints on them.

 \item With the distance modulus of $\sim 46.5$ at redshift $2.4$ usually seen as a challenge that limits the transient detection rate, the high star formation rate ($\sim 140\,M_{\odot}\textrm{yr}^{-1}$ as inferred via SED fitting, additionally constrained by equivalent width of four emission lines) of the Cosmic Horseshoe overcomes this obstacle, and it could conversely be seen as a filter to screen out lower mass stars as transients.
 This enables a unique window looking at the highest mass stellar population at the cosmic noon directly.
 This is beneficial for studying the most recent star formation, where the light is dominated by the most massive stars.
 The detection rate would also be extra sensitive towards the slope of the initial mass function, and allow us to place constraints on the initial mass function during the cosmic noon.
 We predict that with two {\it JWST} observations with $5\sigma$ detection limit of $29\, m_{AB}$, the Cosmic Horseshoe would allow us to tell whether the initial mass function has significantly deviated from the local measurement. \end{itemize}